 Let's face it.
-2020 has been a hard year, for several reasons.
-Like many, your resilience and coping skills have likely been truly put to the test.
+Last year was a hard year, for several reasons.
+Like many, your resilience and coping skills were likely put to the test.
 Here at HETRA, we want to bring out the best in you by providing a safe atmosphere to learn and grow.
-This fall, we began a wellness campaign for the rest of 2020 called "Better You."
+This year, we continue the wellness campaign of "Better You."
 Each month will focus on certain skills and themes to help improve your personal wellbeing as well as reinforcing your positive coping skills.

 Meet Kelli Hatzenbuehler, HETRA's Mental Health Therapist.